FAQs for Transfers

 Q: What’s the difference between a major and a concentration (CC)?

 A: The specifics will vary by department, but generally a concentration requires fewer credits than a major.
 All CC students must complete either a major or a concentration.
 Note that students who choose to pursue additional majors or concentrations MAY NOT use one course to fulfill multiple degree requirements (in other words, no “double counting” with the exception of courses applied toward Global Core or Science Core requirements).

 Q: I participated in physical education at my previous institution – can I waive part of my CU physical education requirement?

 A: If you earned PHED transfer credit you may be partially exempted from the PE requirement.
 Your Advising Dean can point you in the right direction.

 Q: What should I do if I think something in my record (term count, transfer credit, DAR) is incorrect?

 A: Contact your Advising Dean, who will address the issue or refer you to the appropriate office.

 Q: As a transfer student, how should I think about the science requirement (CC)?

-A: Transfer students satisfy this Core requirement with three approved courses (at least 9 points).
+A: Transfer students satisfy this Core requirement with three approved courses.
 Frontiers of Science is not required.
 At least one of the three classes must be taken in residence at Columbia and at least one course must be taken in the Departments of Astronomy; Biological Sciences; Chemistry; Earth and Environmental Sciences; Ecology, Evolution, and Environmental Biology; Physics; or Psychology (view the CC Bulletin for more information).